akkapoor14/Thesis/README.md

 To investigate the tie between social media algorithms and fake news virality:

-1. Collected 100 most upvoted posts in r/politics from one month before and after Reddit implemented suggested-content
+1. Created my own datasets by collecting 100 most upvoted posts in r/politics from one month before and after Reddit implemented suggested-content.
+Provided in Github, as well as posted on Kaggle.

 2. Train Neural Network on fake/real news (ISOT Fake News Dataset) (Achieves higher accuracy than Naive Bayes Model, and feature interpretability not relevant)